10 min read

 Yes, yes, yes.
 As predicted, there’s a lot of excitement around the topic of streaming data, for both transport and processing.
 The popular Apache Spark project provides Spark Streaming to handle processing in near real time through a mostly in-memory, micro-batching approach.
 And as I suggested, there is increasing interest in the Apache Flink project, including outside of Europe where it originated.
 Flink is a streaming data engine that makes it possible to process data in real time or in batch mode, with high throughput and fault tolerance guarantees.

 I also predicted there would be a rise in awareness of messaging tools with particular capabilities to support efficient streaming architectures.
-This shift is seen as increasing the popularity of the message transport known as Apache Kafka and of the new messaging system called MapR Streams, which supports the Kafka 0.9 API but is integrated into the MapR Converged Data Platform.
+This shift is seen as increasing the popularity of the message transport known as Apache Kafka and of the new messaging system called MapR Event Store for Apache Kafka, which supports the Kafka 0.9 API but is integrated into the MapR Data Platform.
 Both have happened, at an even higher level than I would have thought.

 Message streams, shown here as horizontal cylinders, are the heart of a streaming architecture.
 Multiple applications (consumers) can share the streaming data without danger of cross-interference.
 Here we remind you of four popular data processors, although you would not likely be using them all at once.
 (Image © E.Friedman 2016)